 Lastly, decide to just let go.
 I do it with a sigh.
 Let go of everything.

-Now, this last step is as easy at it looks, but I struggled with it.
-This article cannot cover this step in depth, but I highly recommend the Sedona method for this.
-You can either google it, or check out the book at amazon.
+Now, this last step is as easy as it looks, but I struggled with it.
+This article cannot cover this step in-depth, but I highly recommend the Sedona method for this.
+You can either google it or check out the book at amazon.
 Hopefully, one day I’ll have the time to write an article on it.